 The Company's high-performance computing ("HPC") product suite enables enhanced insight into product performance and improves the productivity of the design process.
-The Company's product suite delivers cross-physics parallel processing capability for the full spectrum of the Company's simulation software by supporting structural, fluids, thermal and electromagnetic simulations in a single HPC solution.
-The Company's product suite also increases the turnaround time for individual simulations, enables users to consider multiple design ideas and make the right design decisions early in the design cycle.
+The HPC product suite delivers cross-physics parallel processing capabilities for the full spectrum of the Company's simulation software by supporting structural, fluids, thermal and electromagnetic simulations in a single HPC solution.
+This product suite decreases the turnaround time for individual simulations, allowing users to consider multiple design ideas and make the right design decisions early in the design cycle.